 Millennials Want Agents They Can Trust

-Because most millennials are new to home buying, the number-one trait they’re looking for in a realtor is trustworthiness (46%), followed by knowledgeability (25%).
-They don’t know how the process works or what to expect, so they need someone they can trust to guide them through and help them achieve an optimal outcome.
+Because most millennials are new to home buying, the number-one trait they're looking for in a realtor is trustworthiness (46%), followed by knowledgeability (25%).
+They don't know how the process works or what to expect, so they need someone they can trust to guide them through and help them achieve an optimal outcome.
+A flat fee MLS listing probably won't cut it for these types of buyers once they enter the housing market.

 Millennials Who Don't Work With Agents May Not Understand the Value